osmdik/daiblog/README.md

 daiblog is a personal blog created by Daiki Oshima using Astro.

-Cloudflare is used for hosting.
+Vercel is used for hosting.

 ## Who designed?
 Designed by Daiki Oshima, frontend enginner.